Boukos/STT465/projects.md

 **Programming task**: implement a Gibbs sampler for a linear regression model and extend it to handle right, left and interval censoring.

-**Analysis**:  using a real data set (this will be provided) analyze it using:
+**Analysis**:  using a real data set (this will be provided) analyze it using OLS (lm) and your software, accounting and ignoring censoring.

-    - lm(), ignoring censoring
-    - Your software ignoring and accounting for censoring.

 **Expected outcome**: a comparison of your results with those provided by lm().

 -----------------------------------------------------------------------------------------------------